Face numbers of uniform triangulations of simplicial complexes: Introduction

 Section~\ref{sec:roots} proves Theorem~\ref{thm:mainA} using the theory of interlacing polynomials.
 Section~\ref{sec:apps} includes applications.
 Among others, it recovers the main result of Brenti--Welker~\cite{BW08} on barycentric subdivisions and (partially) that of Jochemko~\cite{Jo18} on edgewise subdivisions and the Veronese construction for formal power series (see Examples~\ref{ex:sd} and~\ref{ex:esdr}).
-For an approach via shellability which applies to these two situations, as well as to barycentric subdivisions of cubical polytopes, see the recent preprint~\cite{HS20+}.
-Section~\ref{sec:apps} also deduces that certain polynomials which have appeared in the combinatorial literature have nonnegative real-rooted symmetric decompositions.
+For an approach via shellability which applies to these two situations, as well as to barycentric subdivisions of certain cubical polytopes, see~\cite{HS20+}.
+Section~\ref{sec:apps} also deduces that certain polynomials which have appeared in the combinatorial literature have nonnegative, real-rooted and interlacing symmetric decompositions.
 Section~\ref{sec:rem} concludes with some comments and directions for further research.